kapmati/devops-sandbox/README.md

 # devops-sandbox
-Project with various tools/scripts releated to DevOps area
+Project with various tools/scripts related to DevOps area